 MSU supports projects in affordable publishing, repositories, and advocacy organizations

-- MSU is an institutional member of ArXiv, Knowledge Unlatched, Scholarly Publishing and Academic Resources Coalition (SPARC), and SCOAP3.
+- MSU is an institutional member of ArXiv, Knowledge Unlatched, Scholarly Publishing and Academic Resources Coalition (SPARC), Open Book Publishers, and SCOAP3.

 As an MSU researcher, most of the time you will need to pay the fee for publishing your open access article yourself or from your grant.
 For the following publishers or journals, a discount is available to MSU authors because the MSU Libraries has paid a membership or maintains subscriptions: